amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

 If the operation should error, you would return the appropriate 400 or 500 level HTTP status code.
 For bindings that feature *at-least-once-delivery* guarantees, the Dapr sidecar will retry the trigger.
-Check out [the documentation of the different bindings](https://docs.dapr.io/operations/components/setup-bindings/supported-bindings/) to see whether they offer *at-least-once* or *exactly-once* delivery guarantees.
+Check out [Dapr documentation for resource bindings][1] to see whether they offer *at-least-once* or *exactly-once* delivery guarantees.

 ### Output bindings